mrjackyliang/homebridge-adt-pulse/README.md

 If the plugin does not operate under "Normal" mode, a warning will be issued on every startup, and this warning cannot be disabled.

+## Specifying Advanced Options
+Each alarm system is uniquely designed, and at times, functionalities may not align with your preferences.

+The options provided give you the flexibility to deactivate specific aspects of the plugin; however, please exercise caution, as doing so may result in the loss of expected functionality.

+- __To disable the "Alarm Ringing" switch:__
+  - Include the `"disableAlarmRingingSwitch"` value in the `options` array.
+  - ⚠️ Enabling this option will prevent you from being able to silence a ringing alarm when the system is in "Disarmed" mode.
+- __To ignore "Sensor Problem" statuses:__
+  - Include the `"ignoreSensorProblemStatus"` value in the `options` array.
+  - ⚠️ Enabling this option will prevent you from being able to silence a ringing alarm triggered by a "Sensor Problem" or "Sensor Problems" status.

+If the `options` array is not empty, a warning will be displayed upon every startup for every enabled option, and this warning cannot be disabled.

 ## Specifying the Sensors
 In the past, this plugin would automatically detect sensors and dynamically manage their addition and removal based on its observations.